Business structures in Germany: your guide to making the right choice

 Typical partnerships include:

-The general partnership (OHG) is similar but is specifically used for commercial businesses with at least two personally liable partners.
+The general commercial partnership (OHG) is similar but is specifically used for commercial businesses with at least two personally liable partners.
 It requires registration in the commercial register and double-entry bookkeeping.

 The limited partnership (KG) distinguishes partners into general partners (full liability) and limited partners (liable only up to their contribution).
 This form is useful for structuring businesses with investors who do not take active management roles.

-Legal forms for establishing a capital company
+Legal forms for establishing a limited liability company

 The main capital companies: